-Lungomare is pleased to announce the second Open Call for 2027 to take part in the year-long Situated Residency Programs within the European project Situated Creative Practices for the Pluriverse (SIT-PLU).
+Lungomare is pleased to announce the second Open Call for the year 2027 within the framework of the European project Situated Creative Practices for the Pluriverse (SIT-PLU): we are looking for artists who wish toapply for one of the four year-long, situated and site-specific residencies.

 SIT-PLU builds on the understanding that contemporary crises and socio-ecological challenges cannot be addressed using the same frameworks that produced them.
 Arts and culture act as catalysts for new perspectives, particularly through ‘situated’ practices developed by creative practitioners and researchers.